dexie/dexie-website-old/README-md-sync.md

 # 2. Extract all changes from that commit to HEAD
 ./extract-md-changes.sh f4a7b2c

-# 3. Apply all the patches to target repository
+# 3. Apply all the patches and commit automatically
 ./apply-md-changes.sh

 # 4. Push changes to target repository (if desired)